-The Ascension Macomb-Oakland Hospital Oral & Maxillofacial Surgery Residency Program (formerly known as the St. John Providence Oral & Maxillofacial Surgery Residency Program) is a 72 month (6-year), postdoctoral program fully accredited by the Commission on Dental Accreditation of the American Dental Association.
+The Ascension Macomb-Oakland Hospital Oral & Maxillofacial Surgery Residency Program is a 72 month (6-year), postdoctoral program fully accredited by the Commission on Dental Accreditation of the American Dental Association.
 We accept 3 residents per year.

 PGY-1: The first year resident spends a majority of their time in one of our two oral surgery clinics; the St. John Oral Surgery Clinic and the University of Detroit Mercy School of Dentisty's Oral Surgery Clinic.
 In addition, residents in their first year are assigned monthly to one of the four oral & maxillofacial service lines (Ascension, Beaumont Hospital, Sinai Grace Hospital and the program's Head & Neck service).
 Residents are exposed to in-patient care during the course of their daily assignments, which include pre and post-op rounding of OR cases and participating in after-hour cases on their assigned service.
 Residents begin their medical school journey at Wayne State University's School of Medicine during April of their first year of training.

 PGY-2: The second year resident continues their medical school experience dedicating this year to didactic course work.